cloudcampbd/cloudninja/README.md

 ### 10.1.
 Roles and Responsibilities

+## Leadership and Governance

-**Evangelist / Visionary Sponsor:**
+### Evangelist / Visionary Sponsor:

-Shapes and communicates the project's overarching vision and strategic direction.
+- Shapes and communicates project vision and direction.
-Advocates for the project, garnering support and resources from stakeholders.
+- Advocates for support and resources.
-Provides high-level guidance and ensures alignment with organizational goals.
+- Provides high-level guidance and alignment.
-Inspires and motivates the team by outlining the project's long-term impact.
+- Inspires and motivates the team with impact-driven goals.

-**Project Coordinator / Director:**
+### Project Coordinator / Director:

-Orchestrates project management activities, ensuring that all tasks are coordinated.
+- Orchestrates project management.
-Develops and communicates the project plan, timeline, and milestones.
+- Develops project plan, timeline, milestones.
-Manages resources, budget, and potential risks to keep the project on track.
+- Manages resources, budget, and risks.
-Facilitates communication among team members, stakeholders, and leadership.
+- Facilitates communication among teams and stakeholders.

-**Technology Strategist:**
+### Technology Strategist:

-Evaluates and oversees the technological landscape, making informed decisions about tools, frameworks, and architecture.
+- Evaluates and oversees tech landscape.
+- Makes informed decisions about tools and frameworks.
-Identifies opportunities to leverage new technologies for project optimization.
-Ensures that the project's technical direction aligns with the organization's overall technology strategy.
+- Identifies tech optimization opportunities.
-Provides technical guidance and mentorship to the development team.
+- Provides technical guidance and mentorship.

-**Active Developer:**
+### Active Developer:

-Actively participates in project development by contributing code and technical expertise.
+- Contributes code and technical expertise.
-Collaborates with other developers, testers, and stakeholders to implement features and resolve issues.
-Helps make design and implementation decisions based on their in-depth understanding of the project's codebase.
+- Collaborates on feature implementation.
+- Influences design and decisions.
-Takes ownership of specific tasks and ensures their successful completion.
+- Takes ownership of tasks for completion.

-**Reviewer and Approver:**
+### Reviewer and Approver:

-Safeguards the quality and integrity of contributions by reviewing code, documentation, and design proposals.
+- Safeguards quality through code and design review.
-Ensures that coding standards, best practices, and guidelines are followed.
+- Ensures coding standards and practices.
-Provides constructive feedback to developers and contributors to improve the overall quality of the project.
+- Provides constructive feedback.
-Approves contributions for integration into the project's codebase after thorough review.
+- Approves contributions for integration.

-These roles work in harmony to drive the project's success, from establishing a clear vision and strategy to executing the technical development and maintaining the quality of the project.
-Effective collaboration and communication among these roles are crucial for delivering a high-quality project that meets its objectives and aligns with the organization's goals.
+### Roles collaborate for project success:
+- Vision and strategy establishment.
+- Technical execution and quality maintenance.
+- Effective communication and collaboration.